juicyarts/cm-discovery-auto/README.md

 ## Make a Release

 So it seems like cc itself is not enough to make auto act.
-We might need to add the release tag to a pr.
+We need to add the release tag to a pr.
+So lets see what happens if we do other things with tags.

+Also it seems like reverted commits create some flakiness.
+Might also be related to the removal of angular formatting for cc.

 ----------------